Looking for a creative career that combines problem-solving and human empathy with strong compensation?

 Career Outlook for UX Designers

-Given the challenges of inflation, an uncertain global economy, and the continued disruption and challenges of a post-COVID world, you might be wondering whether now is a good time to move into a new career.
+Given an uncertain global economy, news of tech layoffs over the last several years, and the rise of AI, you might be wondering whether now is a good time to move into a new career.

 How Much Does a UX Designer Make?